al6x/mongodb/readme.md

 # each: db.each(&block) is the same as db.all(&block)
 ```

+More docs - there's no need for more docs, the whole point of this extension is to be small, intuitive, 100% compatible with official driver (at least should be), and require no extra knowledge.
+So, please use standard Ruby driver documentation.

 # Object Model (work in progress)

 Model designed after the excellent "Domain-Driven Design" book by Eric Evans.